A sleep method or

 help baby sleep without the need to let her cry.
 She sets parents to

 work with keeping logs on nap and night time sleep and wakings.
+While many parents see successes with this approach, parents regularly report to me that they found it difficult to follow through.

-Attachment Parenting Approach
+Parenting Approach to Sleep

-Crying is not part of the attachment parenting approach, but baby wearing,
+Crying is not part of the attachment parenting approach, but baby

-Sears describes this in his
+Dr. Sears describes this in his

 well known book The